An Ineffective Yoga Class

 Fourthly, the sequence was needlessly complicated.
 At one point, we did 14 successive postures on one side before only doing 12 on the second side.
 (I counted).
 It’s not surprising that the teacher missed a few poses on the second side given how complex the sequence was.

 Like going as fast as possible (point number three) I’m not sure what the advantage is of doing so many poses on one side?
 I thought it made for an ineffective class.
 As a student, it felt like trying to digest 14 (or 12) different kinds of food all at once.
 Lemons, bulger, ham, cream cheese….
 You get the point.
 I literally had a stomach ache.
 Choreography took precedence over quality.

 “Choreography took precedence over quality.”

 As a prospective teacher, I learned a lot from going to this class.
+There are lots of ways to teach an ineffective yoga class.
 When it’s my turn to stand in front of the room, I will keep everyone safe with the following.
 Firstly, tune into the level and needs of the students.
 Secondly, make time for a sufficient warm-up.
 Thirdly, move at a manageable pace.
 Finally, emphasize the quality of a sequence rather than its complexity.